jeremyrempel/jeremyrempel.github.io/index.md

 layout: default
 ---

-I'm an Engineer working at [Squarespace](https://squarespace.com) in NYC on Android.
+I'm an Engineer working at [Squarespace](https://squarespace.com) in NYC.
 Any content, opinions are my own.
 I write and talk about things that are interesting to me.

 ## My Articles
 - [Improving Android startup: Initializing Dagger Async](https://jeremyrempel.medium.com/improving-android-startup-initializing-dagger-async-f8193b48f834)